Sh3llmask/osiris/README.md

 	This tool is quite new so many facts aren't fully implemented.
 	I want Osiris to be able to upload a reverse shell on the target if a vulnerabilitie is found.
 	For making easy to configure the tool I will add attack profiles where you can customice your own kind of scanner.

-	Osiris is a python tool used to scan a network looking for available hosts, and which ports have each host open.
-It simply uses ECHO Requests to test if the host is up.
-Also Osiris uses sockets to check which ports are open.
-	Furthermore Osiris provides you a description for each port and the services that can be running on it.

 Usage: